xigxog/kubefox/docs/reference/fox/fox_init.md

 ### Options

 ```
+      --graphql      use defaults to setup KubeFox for graphql tutorial
   -h, --help         help for init
-      --quickstart   use defaults to setup KubeFox for quickstart guide
+      --quickstart   use defaults to setup KubeFox for quickstart tutorial
 ```

 ### Options inherited from parent commands